-Despite her family’s history of Inflammatory Bowel Disease, when Aimee Frisch turned 26 she figured she was in the clear, hoping never to receive the Crohn’s diagnosis that had burdened her father.
+Despite her family’s history of inflammatory bowel disease (IBD), when Aimee Frisch turned 26 she figured she was in the clear, hoping never to receive the Crohn’s diagnosis that had burdened her father.
 Then, within eight months Aimee went from perfectly healthy to nearly dying.
-In October of 2002 she was diagnosed with indeterminate colitis—a term used when it's not clear if a person has Crohn's disease or ulcerative colitis.
+In October of 2002, she was diagnosed with indeterminate colitis — a term used when it's not clear if a person has Crohn's disease or ulcerative colitis.

 “My father’s experience with his stoma was very bad.
 So, when the doctors told me I needed to have surgery or I might die tomorrow, I still wasn’t convinced I should do it.”

-Below Aimee shares inspiration from her own WOC Nurse and talks about her personal experience trying the CeraPlus™ skin barrier from Hollister Incorporated.
+Below Aimee shares inspiration from her own WOC Nurse and talks about her personal experience trying the CeraPlus™ skin barrier.

 AF: I am always trying new and different products so I was interested in the CeraPlus skin barrier when I heard about it.
 I know that in the end, every patient is different and not every product is right for everyone, but I do feel I can give better and maybe more useful feedback and descriptions since I speak the language.